lucast122/mmonitor/README.md

   - **Tobias Laas**: Development contributions.
   - **Simon Konzalla**: Development contributions.

-- **💡 Funding**:
-  - *[Please insert funding information here, including funder names, grant numbers, and recipient authors.]*

 - **🤝 Collaborations**:
   - MMonitor was developed at the University of Tübingen in collaboration with environmental biotechnologists and microbiome researchers from the Angenent Lab and Ley Lab.
 Special thanks to:
   - Ulrike Biehain for helping in p[lanning and testing the software, suggesting new features
-  -

-### Ethics Approval

-- *[If applicable, provide an ethics approval statement for your study here.]*

-### Conflicts of Interest

-- The authors declare no conflicts of interest.

----

 **Note**: For detailed methods, benchmarks, and validations, refer to the publication associated with MMonitor (in preparation)